Hypatchia/TimeSeriesForecasting/README.md

 * **TimeSeriesDecomposition.ipynb**: This Jupyter Notebook showcases time series decomposition techniques to identify trends, seasonality, and residuals.
 It's a valuable tool for data exploration and understanding.

-* **TseriesAnalysis** : This project provides a comprehensive analysis of time series data using Python, including data preprocessing, visualization, and statistical analysis.
+* **TseriesAnalysis.ipynb** : This project provides a comprehensive analysis of time series data using Python, including data preprocessing, visualization, and statistical analysis.
 * **TseriesForecastingRNNs.ipynb**: An example of using Recurrent Neural Networks specifically LSTMs for time series forecasting, the deep learning approach for complex data patterns.

 ## Dependencies: